JetBrains/intellij-sdk-docs/topics/basics/persisting_state_of_components.md

 #### Settings Sync Plugin

-To include a plugin's component state in the _Settings Sync_ plugin synchronization, the settings category must be specified via the `@State` annotation's `category` attribute.
+To include a plugin's component state in the _Settings Sync_ plugin synchronization, the settings category must be specified via the `category` attribute of the `@State` annotation.
 The default `SettingsCategory.OTHER` value disables synchronization of a component's state.

 If the component state is OS-dependent, the `roamingType` of the `@Storage` annotation must be set to `RoamingType.PER_OS`.